Collection Development Policy

 Fund Allocations

-Each year the Libraries’ materials budget is set by the Dean of Libraries based on the recommendations of the Collection Management Division and with review by the Academic Financial Officer.
+Each year the Libraries’ materials budget is set by the University Librarian and Vice Provost based on the recommendations of the Collection Management Division and with review by the Academic Financial Officer.
 The materials budget is intended to support the University’s overall goals of delivering high quality education, enhancing student success, and expanding knowledge through research, scholarship, and creative activity.

 Funds are set aside to cover current costs and anticipated inflation for serial resources, including databases, journals, and standing orders.
 Funding is also designated for one-time purchases like books, backfiles, and archival collections.
 Each year, expenditures are planned on a targeted set of special enhancements, based on evidence of need, and to support other special projects.